instamed/healthcare-payments-blockchain/README.md

-# Healthcare Payments on Blockchain FHIR Demo
+# Healthcare Payments on Blockchain Prototype

+In the InstaMed Innovation Lab, we built a blockchain prototype focused on healthcare payments among providers, payers and patients.
+One of the prototype’s purposes is to evaluate the value of blockchain in driving a better healthcare payments experience for all stakeholders.
+[Learn more about the project](https://developers.instamed.com/healthcare-payments-blockchain/)

 This is a [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) project to represent the FHIR Financial module.
 It's built with [Convector](https://github.com/worldsibu/convector) and follows the [FHIR spec](https://www.hl7.org/fhir/).